Panzer Leader (book): Role in the 'Clean Wehrmacht' myth

 In the 1950s, less attention was placed on the recent history of the defeated Wehrmacht by German historians and scholars, leaving the responsibility of the Wehrmacht's history and subsequent recounting to former German generals under the guidance of the American Historical Division.
 In doing so, original Wehrmacht sources were closed off to the public and only made accessible to American researchers and German generals in hopes of restricting German military knowledge only for the United States.
-Such efforts were also directed in hopes of creating a positive public image of German soldiers and subsequently garner support for the rearmament of Germany as an ally of the United States.
+Such efforts were also directed in hopes of creating a positive public image of German soldiers and subsequently garner support for the rearmament of West Germany as an ally of the United States.

 It was during this period when Guderian wrote Panzer Leader while incarcerated.
 It was through the creation of Guderian's image as a "professional, imaginative and skilled soldier who perfectly knew the dangers of the threats from the east [the Soviets]" that helped complement broader efforts by former German generals and the United States in creating a professional image of the Wehrmacht that was independent of Hitler's ideology – the myth of a 'clean Wehrmacht'.
 Guderian was deemed fortunate as prominent individuals who would have been able to disprove or dispute Guderian's memoirs had been killed-in-action or executed during the Nuremberg Trials.
 It would be in the 1960s when the original sources were released to the German federal archives for public use that publications of alternative perspectives to the idea of the 'clean Wehrmacht' could be made, first in Germany then overseas.
 Along with the writings of other German generals like Franz Halder, Panzer Leader would eventually enter into discourses on the validity and authenticity of post-war memoirs to act as historical sources and how they shaped post-war public opinion.